 8. Keep content fresh

 Your business or organization will inevitably evolve over time.
 So should your About page.
 Be sure to review your content at least once every six months, and update so that it’s timely, relevant, compelling and true to your mission.
+Apropos updating content: Improve your visibility and save time with Jimdo’s feature Business Listings.
+It keeps your business info up-to-date across the web.

 The About page is a cornerstone of any effective website.
 There are still a lot of additional building blocks necessary to create a successful web presence, but with these tips, you’ll begin laying the right foundation.